sickozell/SickoCV/README.md

 - nothing in queue

 ## **changelog**
+- beta10: sickoLooper: fixed a bug when playing extra samples tail
+changed clickk default setting to on and default crossfade setting to 8ms
 - beta9: sickoLooper: added 'Play Full Tail on Stop' feature on context menu.
 Changed extra samples tail length to 1 second
 - beta8: sickoLooper: added detect tempo function on first recorded loop if it's unsynced and metronome is reset if internal clock is used.